 The courses listed below will satisfy the basic requirements at most medical schools.
-Please note that requirements and policies differ from school to school check for additional information about requirements at the medical schools you are considering.
-You can find information about individual schools' requirements in the Medical School Admissions Requirements (MSAR) and each school's own admissions web site.
+Note: that requirements and policies differ from school to school check for additional information about individual schools' requirements in the Medical School Admissions Requirements (MSAR) and on each school's admissions web site.
 However, for planning your coursework, we strongly recommend that you consult with your academic and pre-health advisor.
 Everyone is different and what works for some pre-med students does not necessarily work for others.

 Scheduling: The majority of Penn applicants to medical school take time between graduation and matriculation at medical school.
-If you take that time, you will have more time to complete your required coursework and at a more reasonable pace.
+If you take that time, you will have more time to complete your required coursework and do so at a more reasonable pace.

 Take pre-med requirements before you apply: Usually medical schools expect you to take your required courses before you apply.
 If you intend to start medical school in the fall after graduation, you should aim to complete your required courses by the end of your junior year.
 If you intend to take one gap year, you should aim to complete your required courses by graduation.

 Summer courses: In general, it is advisable to take required pre-med courses at Penn during the academic year.
 Medical schools prefer to review your performance in the required courses while you are maintaining a full courseload.
 Also, the pace of summer courses is often accelerated and sometimes too fast-paced for optimal performance.
 However, if your schedule is very full and you feel a summer course is necessary, discuss your plans with a pre-health advisor.